behave/behave/README.rst

 -------------------------------------------------------------------------------

-Behave and other BDD frameworks allow you to provide **step libraries** to reuse step definitions in a specific context.
+Behave and other BDD frameworks allow you to provide **step libraries** to reuse step definitions in similar projects that address the same problem domain.

 Support of the following testing domains is currently known: